Relevant Goals Matter

 Relevant Goals = Yes for Now

 We have spoken about how relevant goals are not only aligned with our lives, but they also really matter to us.
 This means that these types of goals are not ones we can put off, as their timeliness is part of what makes them so appealing.
-Relevant means they are a Yes for Now do to their generic viagra online canada simply fitting into our lives.
+Relevant means they are a Yes for Now due to their simply fitting into our lives.

 Putting Relevant into Practice